University Assessment Steering Committee

-- Promote and support assessment by providing education, recognition, information, research support and funding, and faculty development opportunities.
+- Promote and support assessment by providing education in best practices, recognition, information, research support and funding, and faculty/staff development opportunities.

-Roles of the committee, deans, vice president for student affairs and Office of the Provost in the lifecycle of departmental assessment plans.
+Roles of the committee, deans, divisional directors, vice president for student affairs and Office of the Provost in the lifecycle of departmental and program assessment plans and processes.

-- College deans and the vice president for student affairs monitor the implementation of their assessment plans.
+- College deans, divisional directors and the vice president for student affairs monitor the implementation of their assessment plans.